cactuzhead/Advanced-Progress-Bars/index.md

 | 3                | 2               |
 | 4                | 3               |
 | 5                | 4               |

+> Note: if you have 1 color selected, you will by default, not see any markers.

+#### Automatically Assigned Marks
+If this is toggled `on`, the progress bar will automaticlaly have equally spaced vertical markers along its length - as described above.

+However, if you want to manually overide this behavior to choose the number of equally spaced marks along the progress bar then, toggle this setting `off`.

+If you do so, a new slider will apear underneath to allow you to set the number of marks you wish to be used.

+### Number of Marks
+If you have the `Automatically Assigned Marks` toggle in the `off` position (as described above), you can use this slider to pick exactly how many vertical marks you want evenly distributed along your progress bar.

+> Note: this overrides the automatically assigned system

 ### Section Mark Color
 This setting defines the color of the vertical section markers.